8 ways the Federal Reserve's interest rate decisions affect your life

-The Fed has three ways of influencing the federal funds rate, which is the rate at which banks lend to each other overnight and is used as the benchmark for a range of consumer interest rates.
+The Fed has 3 ways of influencing the federal funds rate, which is the rate at which banks lend to each other overnight and is used as the benchmark for a range of consumer interest rates.

 - It sets the discount rate, which is the rate at which banks may borrow from regional Federal Reserve Banks.
 If the discount rate is raised, banks bear higher borrowing costs and tend to curb their lending, boosting interest rates.
-If it's lowered, banks generally make credit more widely available and rates fall.
+If it's lowered, banks generally make credit more widely available, and rates fall.

 - It establishes reserve requirements, or the amount of capital banks must hold as security for the deposits on their books.
 If reserve requirements are increased, banks tend to reduce their lending activity; if they're loosened, banks make loans more freely.